woogles-io/liwords-static/content/posts/2026-06-12-using-your-scoresheet-and-notes-effectively-in-otb-games.md

 A topic that I think is rarely if ever discussed with regard to overall play is how you use your equipment during the game.
 By that I don't mean the board itself, but your scoresheets, tracking, and everything else you write down.
 It may seem pretty straightforward - write down racks, plays, scores and track, but there's actually a lot more to it than that.

 The first thing you should do is have a process for recording plays, tracking and drawing new tiles.
 Why is this so important?
 The main reason is to help with tracking errors.
-From what I have observed about my own play, this errors are usually to do interruptions in the game, for example score verifications or challenges.
+From what I have observed about my own play, these errors are almost always due to interruptions in the game, for example score verifications or challenges.
 You may start to track, be interrupted by this, and then simply forget what you have tracked.
 There's nothing worse than having a close endgame and not having the remaining tiles correct, especially if you are running low on time!

 This is my personal suggestion for order, but like the rest of this guide, your personal preferences may vary.
 What's most important is consistency.
 Note that these steps exclude plays where a turn is lost due to a successful challenge.